What is FND?

 Well, if you’re a person with FND, then we have something in common.
 I know what it’s like to live with the pain and disability of FND.
 And how it feels when no one understands.

-I’ve been consulted on scientific articles, grant applications, and the development of an FND treatment app.
+I’ve consulted on scientific articles, grant applications, and the development of an FND treatment app.
 My writing on FND has been called “required reading for all neurology trainees” by expert FND neurologist Jon Stone.
 I’ve created undergraduate-level neuroscience tutorials that are in use at several universities.
 And we’ll be discussing more of the neuroscience of FND here!

 Wait wait wait.
 So if you’re a patient, and not a doctor or researcher, what qualifies you to write about this medical, science-y stuff?

 Glad you asked!
 For me, learning about my symptoms was something of a necessity.
 It took me the better part of a decade to get an FND diagnosis.
 Before that, most doctors thought I had a rare, undiagnosed condition.
 I was often written off as a “medical zebra” and told I’d likely never recover.
-I didn’t like that very much, so I tried to understand my situation by studying anatomy, physiology, speech pathology, and neuroscience.
+I didn’t like that very much, so I tried to understand my situation by studying anatomy, physiology, and neuroscience.

 This isn’t the same thing as expertise – I don’t have a doctorate in neurology, for example – but that background knowledge did prove incredibly helpful when I eventually got a diagnosis.
 In short, I understand the language that brain scientists speak, and the broader neuroscientific context in which FND is situated.